-Subject Area / Course credit: PE / Health 1.0 credit Prerequisite: Physical Education and Health 9 knowledge, promoting wellness and lifelong activeness.
+Subject Area / Course credit: PE / Health 1.0 credit Prerequisite: Physical Education and Health 9

+This course aims to develop physically literate and healthy individuals-developing their knowledge and skills to move confidently and improve their knowledge, promoting wellness and lifelong activeness.
 Units may include non-traditional games, traditional sports, net games, recreational activities such as table tennis or cycling, and fitness-based activities such as kickboxing, resistance training, etc. Some units will be compulsory, while others will be choice-based based on class decisions and facilities available.
-The Health component of this course emphasizes the critical thinking and health-enhancing decision-making skills necessary for developing healthy lifestyles now and in the future.
-Topics and discussions will include managing "wellness," goal-setting, managing stress and helpful strategies, decision-making through the lens of drug and sexuality education, and mental health.
+The health component of this course emphasizes the critical thinking and health-enhancing decision-making skills necessary for developing healthy lifestyles now and in the future.
+Topics and discussions will include managing wellness, goal-setting, managing stress and decision-making through the lens of drug and sexuality education, and mental health.